harleypig/dotvim/docs/vim-files.md

 The following features use default settings without additional configuration:
 * Code Folding (uses Vim's default folding mechanisms)
 * Snippets (not configured specifically for Vim script)
+* Schema Validation (not applicable for Vim script)
+* Documentation Tools (not configured specifically for Vim script)
+* Debugging Support (not configured specifically for Vim script)
+* Testing Tools (not configured specifically for Vim script)
 * Version Control Integration (uses global Git integration)
 * Formatting (not configured specifically for Vim script)